-- Inquiring of management and, where appropriate, those charged with governance, as to whether the company is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence, if any, with relevant licensing or regulatory authorities; - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the company which were contrary to applicable laws and regulations, including fraud.
+- Inquiring of management and, where appropriate, those charged with governance, as to whether the company is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence, if any, with relevant licensing or regulatory authorities, including the FCA; - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the company which were contrary to applicable laws and regulations, including fraud.

-We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as the UK Tax legislation and Companies Act 2006.
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as tax legislation and the Companies Act 2006.

-In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates and significant one-off or unusual transactions.
+In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates.